n1ckfg/ViveTrackerExample/README.md

 **Use the Vive Tracker without a headset:**
 <ol>
 	<li>Using the tracker alone is a beta feature of SteamVR.
 In Steam, right-click SteamVR in your library and enable Beta mode.</li>
-	<li>Disconnect the headset and link box, turn off the controllers, and connect the tracker dongle.</li>
+	<li>Disconnect both the headset and link box, turn off the controllers, and connect the tracker dongle.</li>
 	<li>Restart SteamVR and pair the tracker to the dongle.</li>
 	<li>Once you're sure the tracker is paired to its own dongle, reconnect the link box (it controls the Lighthouses).
 	<li>In your file manager, go to the global SteamVR settings file:<br>